Gaurav Kukade

 System.out.println("Iterating through LinkedList using Iterator interface........\n");

-// getting iterator
+// getting an iterator

 Iterator<String> iterator = linkedList.iterator();